-Bottom line is Most of the equity splits consists of a major chunk of deliberations and a minor chunk of execution.
-Most companies offer services to calculate equity based on negotiations coupled by their Equity calculator algorithm built by experts.
+The bottom line is Most of the equity splits consist of a major chunk of deliberations and a minor chunk of execution.
+Most companies offer services to calculate equity based on negotiations coupled with their Equity calculator algorithm built by experts.

 Firstly the co-founders discuss and fill out a questionnaire to assess the involvement and role in scaling the business.

 Secondly, Based on their responses the algorithm factors in all the necessary elements and calculates a rough estimation of the split.
 Thirdly, the co-founders deliberate upon the output and settle for the final split after few rounds of discussions.

 Over the course of the life cycle of the start-up, the contributions and roles of the co-founders undergo a continuous overhaul.
 One of them might have had little to contribute during the inception who now plays a bigger role in driving the business.

 Hence it is sometimes unfair to have a fixed equity split structure.
 Thus Dynamic Equity Split Model helps the co-founders to continuously assess their role and contribution.